Mingtaros/linear-regression-from-scratch/README.md

 Linear Regression Module from 0 using julia and implemented in julia.ipynb

 ## Source Code
-The source code consists of a module in julia and an ipynb file for implementation.
+The source code consists of a module in julia and an ipynb file for implementation. <br>
 In the module I used LinearAlgebra, Statistics, and DataFrames packages from julia to compute some calculation and to load the data itself.
 In the implementation I added Plots to show the visualization and CSV to read the csv given.
 The algorithm module's constructor has attributes such as    <br>
     dataset: the data <br>